Here are three reasons to be thankful for the times God says No …

 God is working even our pain for our good.
 Romans 8:28 gives us the powerful promise that God is working good out of the bad that happens in our lives.

-Have you ever considered that God is taking the worst things that happen in your life and using them for your good?
 This is a powerful thought and can keep us from despair when the pain of life weighs us down.
 Even then, God is plotting for our joy.

 Looking back, there were lots of times I was frustrated with God’s “no,” but now I’m extremely thankful because I see more what God was doing.
 I see what God was preparing for me.